winter 2019 update

 Keeping warm is an issue and requires a change in tactics.
 How to keep your feet, fingers and drinking water from freezing is a concern.
 You may opt for flat pedals and winter boots, or covers for riding shoes and your bar handles.
 Lots of accessories are coming out to fill this niche.

-Many summer ride locations on this site’s map pages are cross country ski locations in the winter.
-Be sure you are welcome and give lots of space to skiers as you have better braking and turning then they do.
+Many summer ride locations on this site’s map pages are Nordic ski locations in the winter.
+Be sure you are welcome and give lots of space to skiers as you have better braking and turning than they do.
 And never ride over the ski tracks set in the snow, that’s just bad etiquette.

 Where to Ride a Fatbike in the Winter:

-My close to Toronto favourites – free, few hills, no crowds:
+My close to Toronto favorites – free, few hills, no crowds:

 Long Sault – hilly, small fee north of Bowmanville